Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Methodology

 \subsection{Preliminary knowledge}

-For simplicity, the system outputs, inputs and process noise of building systems are respectively denoted by $y,u,w$.
-In this work, the output $y$ records \change{the} indoor temperature of the building, the process noise $w = [w_1;w_2]$ are the outdoor temperature and solar radiation, and the input $u$ designates the electrical power of the \ac{hvac} system.
+For simplicity, the system outputs, inputs and process noise of building systems are denoted by $y,u,w$, respectively.
+In the case study, the output $y$ represented the indoor temperature of the building, the process noise $w = [w_1;w_2]$ included the outdoor temperature and solar radiation, and the input $u$ corresponded to the electrical power of the HP.
+Although the unmeasured internal heat gain was not explicitly included in $w$, the adaptive DDP captured the recent building dynamics and demonstrated strong prediction performance, as described in Section~\ref{sect:III_ada}.
 Given a $T$-step historical input sequence $u_\textbf{d}:=\{u_i\}_{i=1}^{T}$, its corresponding Hankel matrix of depth $L$, $\Han_L(u_\textbf{d})$, is defined by: \begingroup\makeatletter \f@size{8.5}\check@mathfonts

-\endgroup This Hankel matrixed is further split into two sub-Hankel matrices:
+\endgroup This Hankel matrixed is further divided into two sub-Hankel matrices:

-whose depth are respectively $t_{init}$ and $N$ with $t_{init} + N = L$. $t_{init}$, $N_{}$, and $L$ are user-defined parameters for the DDP, we leave the discussion about their selection in Section~\ref{sect:III}.
-For the sake of a consistent notation, the subscript $\cdot_\textbf{d}$ is used to \change{signify} that the data sequence is collected from historical operational data.
-Likewise, we can define $\Han_L(\cdot)$ for $w$ and the output $y$.
+where $t_{init} + N = L$.
+The parameters $t_{init}$, $N_{}$ and $L$ are user-defined for the DDP, and their selection for the case study is discussed in Section~\ref{sect:V_para}.
+To maintain consistent notation, the subscript $\cdot_\textbf{d}$ indicates that the data sequence is collected from historical operational data.
+Similarly, we can define $\Han_L(\cdot)$ for $w$ and $y$.